Employment (Job) Confirmation Letter [with Free Templates]

 Every part of the letter must convey the right message and tone for the prospective employee to feel welcome.
 In addition, the closing needs to be warm and show that element of human nature.

-Therefore, here are the best ways of closing an employment confirmation letter:
+Therefore, here are the best ways of closing the letter:

-• Salutation: “Yours Sincerely” is an excellent salutation for an employment confirmation letter.
+• Salutation: “Yours Sincerely” is an excellent salutation for the letter.

-• Your name and designation: Include your full name and designation so that the employee can have a sense of the company that he or she will be working in.
+• Your name and designation: Include your full name and designation so that the employee can get a sense of the company that he or she will be working in.

 • Signature: Add your signature after your designation.